NillionNetwork/nillion-docs/docs/aivm.md

   - Handwritten Digit Recognition (MNIST)
   - Cats vs Dogs Classification

-We also have real-life project examples using these models including a Discord Bot for sentiment analysis and hotdog image detection can be found.
+We also have real-life project examples using these models including a Discord Bot for sentiment analysis and hotdog image detection.

 More information on the supported models and project ideas can be found [here](./aivm-supported-models.md)